fulyaertay/react-basics/README.md

   ### Description

   I created first interactive React project called as Meme Generator.
-The app features inluces;
+The app features include;
   - User can get random image by clicking button
   - User can adjust top/bottom texts on the image when typing
   - The app uses an Image API on https://api.imgflip.com/get_memes